 Minecraft allay – how to find, tame, and breed

-The Minecraft allay is far more complicated than its small size would suggest, with multiple unique mechanics and even an adorable storyline
+The Minecraft allay is far more complicated than its small size would suggest, with multiple unique mechanics and even an adorable storyline.

 Minecraft mobs come in all different shapes, sizes, and personalities.
 Hostile mobs like the Minecraft Phantom and Creepers are out to kill you, while passive farm animals like cows and pigs provide you with a much-needed food source.
-Wolves have your back in a skeleton fight and you can tame them to get your own pet dog, and the upcoming Minecraft camel can be ridden across the desert.
+Wolves have your back in a skeleton fight, and you can tame them to get your own pet dog, and the upcoming Minecraft camel can be ridden across the desert.
 Simple right?
-Well, no wonder you’re seeking information about the Minecraft allay, because despite being in the game since June 2022, the flying critter is still a bit of a mystery, it’s rare, and its uses and behaviours are somewhat complicated for one of the best PC games.
+Well, no wonder you’re seeking information about the Minecraft allay, because despite being in the game since June 2022, the flying critter is still a bit of a mystery, it’s rare, and its uses and behaviors are somewhat complicated for one of the best PC games.

 YouTube Thumbnail